-At many schools the student is required for every exam (and many times also for other assignments) to sign a declaration of complying with, following, and faithfully upholding the Honor Code by not cheating.
+At many schools the student is required for every exam (and many times also for other assignments) to sign a declaration of their complying with, following, and faithfully upholding the Honor Code by not cheating in college.

 The Honor Code is taken very seriously and the penalties for violating the Honor Code by cheating can range from receiving a failing grade on the exam or assignment on which the student cheated, to receiving a failing grade for the course in which the student cheated, to complete expulsion from the school.